AEADataEditor/replication-template-development/sample-language-report.md

 There are quite a few items that still need resolution.
 However, we are confident that you will be able to address these issues in a timely fashion prior to publication of the manuscript.
 We note that the openICPSR deposit will not be in compliance with our policy until these items have been addressed.

+### When it just doesn't work: It remains in conditional accept

+**We look forward to reviewing the final replication package after modifications.**

 ### For R&R that are mostly good to go:

 **We look forward to reviewing the final replication package again after conditional acceptance.**

 **The actions required to bring the package into conformance are simple enough, we do not need to see the package again until Conditional Acceptance.**

+### For JEP and JEL that need to make changes

+> In order to make changes, please "[recall the openICPSR deposit](https://aeadataeditor.github.io/aea-de-guidance/FAQ.html#you-can-recall-the-submission)", make changs, and re-submit.
+Do not create a new deposit.

 ## Info for summary